raycast/extensions/extensions/pipe-commands/README.md

 ## Pipe Commands logic

 The user input (selection or clipboard) will be passed to the script through the standard input stream (stdin).
-The standard output stream (stdout) of the script can replace the current selection, replace the clipboard or be passed to a another command depending on the user choice.
+The standard output stream (stdout) of the script can replace the current selection, copied to the clipboard or be passed to a another pipe command depending on the user choice.
 If you want to provide a message to the user, use the standard error stream (stderr).
+It will trigger a notification on the user end.

 ## Example scripts